Arcia125/pather/README.md

 # Pather

-Pather is a typed pathfinding library designed for 2D games that eliminates the need for a matrix or grid input.
+Pather is a versatile and typed pathfinding library designed for 2D games, offering the convenience of pathfinding without the need for a matrix or grid input.

 ## Demo
-To view the interactive demo visit: https://arcia125.github.io/pather/ or run the following command to view it locally:
+Explore the interactive demo on the [Pather Demo Page](https://arcia125.github.io/pather/) or run the following command to experience it locally:
 ```bash
 npm run dev
 ```